 Gretchen has been named to the Rising Star list by Pennsylvania Super Lawyers® in 2016, 2017, and 2018.
 She was also selected by The Legal Intelligencer as one of 32 “Lawyers on the Fast Track” in 2017.
-In addition, she received a 2021 Best Lawyers: Ones To Watch recognition for Labor and Employment Law: Management.
+In addition, she received a 2021 and 2022 Best Lawyers: Ones To Watch recognition for Labor and Employment Law: Management.

 What Clients Can Expect

 Gretchen is known to be a pragmatic, problem-solver for her clients.
 She is adaptable and flexible and easily guides her clients through every stage of litigation.
 Taking a holistic approach to her litigation and counseling, Gretchen devotes a significant amount of time to understanding her clients’ business needs, culture, and objectives, all of which enable her to provide tailored, client-centric solutions.

 Outside the Office